nuxt-community/localforage-module/README.md

 let keys = await this.$localForage.keys()
 ```

-### Force usage of a particular driver or drivers, if available.
+### Force usage of a particular driver or drivers, if available

 ```js
 this.$localForage.setDriver(localforage.LOCALSTORAGE)